With the U.S. bird flu outbreak uncontained, scientists see growing risks

 Peacock, who was not involved in the work, says the results do suggest this virus is “more infectious” in mammals than previous avian viruses.
 And while it doesn’t appear to be spreading between humans yet, he worries that could change.
 “It’s an influenza virus, if there's pressure for it to do something, it will learn to do it.”

-This kind of finding is certainly unnerving, but Troy Sutton says it needs to be put in context -- lab experiments are essentially creating a “pro-infection environment” that may not reflect what happens outside of the lab.
+While this kind of finding is unnerving, Troy Sutton says it needs to be put in context -- lab experiments are essentially creating a “pro-infection environment” that may not reflect what happens outside of the lab.

 “This isn't exactly what a human nose is like out in the real world,” he says.
 “There’s snot and bacteria and there's all these other things that get in the way.”